nitya09m/GPSTrackingApplication/README.md

 Address: Address of the location
 Location Updates:  Switch to turn location tracking service on/off.

+You can install Android Studio and then implement the code.

 THIS REPOSITORY WAS CREATED AS A REQUIREMENT OF CIS 542 (FALL 2023) AT UMASS DARTMOUTH.